 - Astronomical objectives of IR and Submm space missions Specific IR and Submm satellite missions (e.g. IRAS, ISO, Spitzer, Herschel & Planck, JWST): Satellite design, instrument design and realised instrumentation, science topics, trends, future (interferometry).

 - Exoplanets from space.
 The scientific issues.
 Understanding the relation between star and planet – stellar physics vs planetary physics.
 Detection techniques from space.
 Asteroseismology.
 Habitable exoplanets.
 The future.

-- The building of a Space Astronomy Mission using exoplanetary missions as examples: The role and tasks of the scientist in assessment, technical implementation and scientific implementation.
-NOTE: these two last topics take up about 1/2 of the course.
+The building of a Space Astronomy Mission using exoplanetary missions as examples: The role and tasks of the scientist in assessment, technical implementation and scientific implementation.

 - Available space resources and using them for your science.
 Preparing observing proposals.
 Handling data.
 Organisation of consortia.